NishantRanout/cicd-pipeline-train-schedule-git/README.md

+# Demonstration of One Way Sync to GCP I chose this code :

 # cicd-pipeline-train-schedule-git

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.